 Heating the jar to melt the oil never worked for me, either, because I chronically forgot to do it!
 So most of the time I’d end up digging it out with my fingernails, or I’d just give up and go back to my old lotion stand-by.
 But deep down I felt there was a way to work things out.
 Coconut oil and I were meant to moisturize together.
 I just needed to figure out the how.

 One day I ran across a recipe for whipped shea butter, and this got me thinking: can you whip coconut oil?
 Well, by golly, I had a brand new KitchenAid mixer sitting on my counter (my husband sure knows how to melt a girl’s heart on Christmas!) and five gallons of coconut oil sitting in my pantry.
 Why not give this coconut oil recipe a go?

 The result was a superbly light and fluffy moisturizer that far exceeded my expectations.
 With a jar of this on hand, I doubt I will ever be tempted to fool around with expensive store bought lotions ever again.

 Want to try it out?
 Here’s how you whip coconut oil:

-Whipped Coconut Oil Body Butter Recipe
+Whipped Body Butter Recipe with Coconut Oil

 I love that this coconut oil recipe only requires one (yes, one!) ingredient: coconut oil.
 Anything else is completely optional.
 It also only takes a few measly minutes, and you’ll have enough whipped body butter to last at least a month or two.
 In fact, if you get carried away, put some in an attractive jar and it makes a great gift!
 It feels sinfully luxurious as a moisturizer, and yet an entire jar of it costs less than $2 to make.